ualib/agda-algebras/relations.lagda.rst

 ..
-FILE: relations.lagda.rst
+FILE      : relations.lagda.rst
 ..
-AUTHOR: William DeMeo and Siva Somayyajula
+AUTHOR    : William DeMeo and Siva Somayyajula
 ..
-DATE: 23 Apr 2020
+DATE      : 23 Apr 2020
 ..
-UPDATE: 16 Jun 2020
+UPDATE    : 21 Jul 2020
 ..
+Copyright : (c) 2020 William DeMeo

-REF: Some of this file is simply a translation of the Agda standard library file Binary/Core.agda into our notation.
+..
+REF: Some parts of this file is simply a translation of the Agda standard library file Binary/Core.agda into our notation.

 ====================
 Relations in Agda